The Personal Injury Lawyer Dekalb County GA Trusts

 If you have been injured and would like to speak with a personal injury lawyer in Dekalb County GA, contact our office today.
 Andrew Lynch is available to meet and discuss the specifics of your case and how he may be able to help you.

 Call a compassionate personal injury lawyer Dekalb County GA provides for your free case evaluation.

 How does the statute of limitations affect my personal injury claim?

 In the aftermath of an injury accident, the victim may feel overwhelmed and choose to hire a personal injury lawyer in Dekalb County, Georgia to handle their claim.
 This can be ideal as recovering from a major injury requires significant energy.
-When our personal injury lawyer at Andrew R. Lynch, P.C. takes a case, it allows the client to focus on their recovery while we handle all of the legal tasks.
+When our personal injury lawyer at The Lynch Law Group takes a case, it allows the client to focus on their recovery while we handle all of the legal tasks.
 We will also make sure that the claim does not languish or take longer than necessary so that we can deliver a settlement check to the client as soon as possible.
 Give us a call today to get the process started with a free consultation to review your case.